Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-A faucet, toilet and a refrigerator's ice maker use a similar water supply line.
+A faucet, toilet, and refrigerator's ice maker use a similar water supply line.
 A refrigerator's ice maker uses 1/4-inch tubing with 1/4-inch compression fittings on both ends.
-A reducing fitting with 3/8- and 1/4-inch compression threads connects an ice maker's water supply line to a water valve with a 3/8-inch compression thread discharge port.
-A toilet connects to the angle stop valve with a 3/8-inch compression fitting and the toilet's fill valve accepts a 7/8-inch threaded nut.
+A reducing fitting with 3/8- and 1/4-inch compression threads connect an ice maker's water supply line to a water valve with a 3/8-inch compression thread discharge port.
+A toilet connects to the angle stop valve with a 3/8-inch compression fitting, and the toilet's fill valve accepts a 7/8-inch threaded nut.

 Brass or Copper Supply Lines

 This type of supply line has a long life expectancy.
-However, it requires special tools and skill to install properly.
-After adding the cost of the supply line, compression nut and ring, the faucet nut and its washer this type of supply line becomes expensive.
+However, it requires special tools and skills to install properly.
+After adding the cost of the supply line, compression nut, and ring, the faucet nut and its washer this type of supply line become expensive.

 Plastic or Vinyl Faucet Supply Lines